DanielGoodwyn/west-plaza-j6-ftca-form95/docs/plan.md

     *   [ ] Move configurable parameters (email settings, database path if not fixed) to environment variables or a configuration file (e.g., `config.py`, `.env`).

 7.  **Step 14: Admin Portal Features (New Major Feature)**

+8.  **Step 15: User Login and Editing After Signature**
+    *   [ ] **Objective:**
+        - Enable users to create a password after form submission (on the success page or later via a “set/reset password” link in an email), allowing them to log in and edit their own submission.
+Support secure role-based access for users, admins, and a superadmin, with robust password and account management.
+    *   [ ] **Requirements:**
+        *   **User Account Flow**
+            - Users submit the form with an email (no login required); the email becomes their username.
+            - Only one submission per email is allowed; a new submission replaces the previous one.
+            - After submission, users are prompted to create a password (optional) on the success page.
+            - If they skip password creation, a temporary password is stored in the database (user does not know it; admin can provide it later if needed).
+            - Users can also set or reset their password later via a “set password” or “forgot password” link sent to their email.
+        *   **Authentication & Roles**
+            - Login page allows normal users, admins, and superadmin to log in.
+            - Only admins and superadmin see the admin dashboard.
+            - Users can log in to edit their own submission and download their own PDF, but cannot access or download others' PDFs.
+            - Admins can view/edit/download all submissions and PDFs.
+            - Superadmin can manage (add/remove/edit/promote/demote) users and admins, and has all admin powers.
+            - Only one superadmin account exists.
+        *   **Password Management**
+            - Passwords are securely hashed in the database.
+            - Users and admins can reset their password via a "forgot password" flow (email-based link).
+        *   **Access Control & Security**
+            - All sensitive actions require authentication.
+            - No user can access or download another user's PDF unless they are admin or superadmin.
+        *   **Email Verification (Last Phase)**
+            - Email verification will be required before allowing login/editing (to prevent someone else from using their email).
+Implement this as the final step after all other features are complete.
+        *   **Admin Impersonation (Optional, Low Priority)**
+            - Admins may impersonate users for support purposes, if not difficult to implement.

     *   [X] Objective: Provide a secure and comprehensive backend interface for administrators to manage submissions and data.
     *   [X] Task: Implement secure admin authentication and authorization (e.g., login for authorized personnel).
     *   [X] Task: Create an admin dashboard/interface (new HTML templates and Flask routes).